camwebb/akflora/pages_md/blog3.md

 must judge the _intention_ or meaning implied by the creator of the query name.
 Was there an error (spelling, incomplete author citation, “incorrect” author abbreviation)?
 What would have been the full name if only a partial name was given?
-Etc. These are our (i.e., Steffi and Cam) working set of rules:
+Etc...
+These are our (i.e., Steffi and Cam) working set of rules:

 Accept a match: